A DBCA scientist conducting research in a forest

 Gap release harvesting is the removal of larger proportions of the understorey (70% of overstorey basal area on average) to allow saplings to develop without obstruction, and to eventually become a new forest.
 It was used when there was an adequate supply of saplings.

-Reference grids are in areas such as national parks, conservation reserves, fauna habitat zones and coupe buffer zones.
+Reference grids were in areas such as national parks, conservation reserves, fauna habitat zones and coupe buffer zones.

 Additional sampling, with a subset of the biological groups sampled, was also undertaken in the northern Jarrah Forest to examine differences in biodiversity across sites with differing times since fire.